 All of these questions are topics for further debate and discussion.

 Unless, of course, you’re afraid to do so.

 Crickett.com may be conveniently “down” at the moment, but people who wish to see how KSA marketed its “Davey Crickett” weapons can still do so, as the site has been archived on the Internet Archive’s Wayback Machine.

 Crickett relaunched their website this afternoon, having removed all references to the “Kid’s Corner” photos featured earlier on the site’s home page.
 Here’s the relevant section so you can compare it to the earlier version shown above.

-There’s also no reference to the Kentucky shooting, nor as to why the site was down for the past week.
+There is also no reference to the Kentucky shooting, nor an explanation why the site has been down for the past week.